 Diego’s father, renowned broadcast anchor Angelo Castro Jr., passed away from lung cancer in 2012 after having been diagnosed just four years earlier.
 “He began smoking when he was 10 years old,” revealed Diego.
 “But he had already quit around 10 years prior to his diagnosis.”

 As with many lung cancer patients, persistent cough was what led the elder Castro to the doctor.
-After having been diagnosed, he initially sought alternative treatments and remained to be in relatively good health despite having been given an initial prognosis of only a few months to live.
+After having been diagnosed, he initially sought alternative treatments and remained in relatively good health despite having been given an initial prognosis of only a few months to live.

 Angelo eventually submitted to medical doctors and underwent chemotherapy for up to two years.
 The disease, however, had progressed which led to his eventual death.